sharpsy/slovene-OT-semchange/README.md

 ## Dataset

-The dataset **"Semantic change detection datasets for Slovenian 1.0"** is publicly available via the [CLARIN.SI repository](http://hdl.handle.net/11356/1651).
+The **"Semantic change detection datasets for Slovenian 1.0"**, available via [CLARIN.SI](http://hdl.handle.net/11356/1651), is the first dataset for evaluating semantic change detection in Slovene.
 It includes:

-* 104 manually selected and annotated target words
-* Over 3,000 sentence pairs from two historical periods
+* **Source corpus** (`gigafida_to_1997_vs_2018.tsv`): Texts from the Gigafida 2.0 corpus, split into two time periods (1997 or earlier, and 2018), useful for training or embedding extraction.
+* **Annotated sentence pairs** (`word_usage_annotations_1997_2018.tsv`): 3,150 sentence pairs (30 per time period) for 105 target words, manually rated by 3 annotators on a 1–4 semantic similarity scale.
-* Human-annotated semantic change scores
+* **Gold standard scores** (`semantic_shift_scores.tsv`): Aggregated semantic change scores for 104 words, used as ground truth for system evaluation.
+* **Annotation guidelines** (`RSDO_semanticni-premiki_navodila_v0.pdf`): Instructions for human annotation (in Slovene).

+The dataset provides a reliable benchmark for tracking and evaluating semantic change in a less-resourced language.
 Detailed information on data collection, annotation, and validation is provided in the paper.

 ## Repository Structure and Code Overview